 SSIM Smart Reporting Objects or Ssros

-SSIM Export Import Objects or Seximos
+SSIM Import Export Objects or Simeos.

 Data Elements or Delements

 A data element or delement is an item of data created or updated by transactions.
 It is stored independently from the transaction or transactions which create or update it.
 All delements could be recreated from their transactions, but delements provide a means of coping with the numbers and complications of the raw transactional data.
 One delement could represent from one to millions of transactions.